biso-2006/EventPlanner/README.md

 - Make sure MongoDB is running or use MongoDB Atlas (already configured)
 - Backend runs on port 8000
 - Frontend runs on port 4200
-- CORS is enabled for all origins (configure for production)
 - Change `SECRET_KEY` in production!

 ## 🚀 Production Deployment